 An Overview of Commercial Lithium Production

-For decades, commercial lithium production relied upon mineral ore sources such as spodumene, petalite, and lepidolite.
-However, extracting lithium from such sources is significantly more costly than extracting the metal from lithium-containing brines.
-In fact, the cost of extracting lithium from hard rock is estimated to be double that of producing from brines, explaining why most such sources have been priced out of the market since the early 2000s.
+For decades, commercial lithium production relied on mineral ore sources such as spodumene, petalite and lepidolite.
+However, extracting lithium from these sources is significantly more costly than extracting the metal from lithium-containing brines.
+In fact, the cost of extracting lithium from hard rock is estimated to be double that of producing from brines, explaining why most of these sources have been priced out of the market since the early 2000s.

 Processing From Brine

 Potassium is often first harvested from early ponds, while later ponds have increasingly high concentrations of lithium.
-Economical lithium-source brines normally contain anywhere from a few hundred parts per million of lithium to upwards of 7,000ppm.
+Economical lithium-source brines normally contain anywhere from a few hundred parts per million (ppm) of lithium to upwards of 7,000 ppm.

 Processing From Spodumene

-Galaxy Resources, which mines spodumene mined in Australia, for example, first crushes and heats the ore in a rotary calcining kiln in order to convert the lithium crystal phase from alpha to beta (a process referred to as decrepitation).
-This allows the lithium present in the ore to be displaced by sodium.
+Galaxy Resources, which mines spodumene at Mt Cattlin in Australia, first crushes and heats the ore in a rotary calcining kiln to convert the lithium crystal phase from alpha to beta.
+This process is referred to as decrepitation.
+It allows the lithium present in the ore to be displaced by sodium.
 The resulting spodumene concentrate is cooled and milled into a fine powder before being mixed with sulphuric acid and roasted again.
 A thickener-filter system then separates waste from the concentrated liquor, while precipitation removes magnesium and calcium from this solution.

-Finally, soda ash is added and lithium carbonate is crystallized, heated, filtered and dried as 99 percent pure lithium carbonate.
+Finally, soda ash is added and lithium carbonate is crystallized, heated, filtered and dried as 99% pure lithium carbonate.

 Processing From Clay

-A wide variety of approaches is possible for extracting lithium from clays.
+There are many approaches possible for extracting lithium from clays.
 The choice of which approach to follow depends upon the nature of the specific raw material being considered.
 Although many lithium extraction processes have been used, most of the current processes have been developed for pegmatite raw materials and may not be completely effective for extracting lithium from clay feed material.
 Bureau of Mines studies have investigated lime-gypsum roast and chloride roast for lithium extraction from spodumene and amblygonite.

-In the end, extracting lithium from brine is cheap but slow, spodumene is expensive but fast, and clay is not yet commercially proven at scale.
-There are disruptive new lithium extraction technologies being looked at (including leaching, solvent extraction, geothermal extraction, and electrolysis) but the findings are too inconclusive to be used commercially.
+In the end, extracting lithium from brine is cheap but slow.
+Extraction from spodumene is expensive but fast, while processing of clay is not yet commercially proven at scale.
+There are disruptive new lithium extraction technologies being looked at including leaching, solvent extraction, geothermal extraction and electrolysis, but the findings are too inconclusive to be used commercially.

 Turning Lithium Into Metal